goodviber/wizard_steps/README.md

 Firstly, there is a pre-requisite of knowing what a multi-step form is if you don't already.
 A great resource is [this rails cast](http://railscasts.com/episodes/217-multistep-forms).

-The gem is based on a typical MVC style (model-view-controller)
+The gem is fits a typical MVC style (model-view-controller)

 ## Model